-There are eight sacred days in Ireland, the times when the old Celtic world stopped to celebrate.
+Tomorrow we celebrate the summer solstice but there are eight sacred days in Ireland in total, the times when the old Celtic world stopped to celebrate.
 Christianity adapted many of their feast days to match.

 St. Patrick’s Day – Spring Equinox

 Around the globe Irish people and those of Irish descent celebrate St. Patrick's Day on March 17, which is one of Ireland’s biggest holidays.
 The special holiday is devoted to the patron saint of Ireland.
 The religious day is marked by a special mass for the feast and traditionally everyone wears green.
 This is considered the middle of the Spring season and is also referred to as the Vernal Equinox.